 - Now select "Session" in the "Category" menu to return to the main screen.
 Type "Brown CS" in the "Saved Sessions" box, and press the "Save" button to store these settings.

 - From now on, when you open PuTTY, you should see the "Brown CS" label in the "Saved Sessions" section.
 Double click on this label.

 - PuTTY will ask you to log in.
-Use your CS login and Brown password
+Use your CS login and the passphrase you selected above.

 2. X Forwarding

 To run programs with GUIs written according to the X display protocol, you either need to use FastX or install an X server.
 For the latter, we recommend the Windows X server known as MobaXTerm.